GRAINS-Chicago grain, soybean futures slide on profit taking, slumping dollar

 The Argentine central bank's already depleted reserves are under renewed pressure, as grains exports from the South American nation have slowed down following a soybean sales bonanza and a drought that is hitting wheat and corn.

-(Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Rashmi Aich, Savio D'Souza, Shinjini Ganguli and Jonathan Oatis)
+(Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Rashmi Aich, Savio D'Souza, Shinjini Ganguli and Jonathan Oatis and Diane Craft)

 ((pj.huffstutter@thomsonreuters.com; 313-484-5275 (w); On Twitter @pjhuffstutter; Reuters Messaging: pj.huffstutter.reuters.com@thomsonreuters.net))